 Growing through cross-promotion

 ConvertKit.
-The Creator Network and sponsorship marketplace don’t have a MailerLite equivalent.
+The Creator Network and sponsorship marketplace don’t have a MailerLite equivalent — though the network works better as a growth accelerator than a growth engine.

 MailerLite.
-Not close — MailerLite’s $9/month Growing Business plan vs ConvertKit’s $25/month minimum is a meaningful difference for early-stage creators.
+Not close.
+MailerLite’s $15/month Growing Business plan vs ConvertKit Creator’s $39/month minimum is a meaningful difference for early-stage creators.
+Even ConvertKit’s free Newsletter tier is limited enough that most people end up paying within a few months.

 The Migration Question

-If you start on MailerLite and later decide ConvertKit is right, the migration is straightforward: export your subscribers as CSV, import into ConvertKit, rebuild your automations.
-The main cost is time rebuilding your sequences — usually 2-4 hours for a standard setup.
-Both platforms maintain this process.
+If you start on MailerLite and later decide ConvertKit is right, the migration is manageable: export your subscribers as CSV, import into ConvertKit, rebuild your automations.
+The main cost is time rebuilding sequences — usually 2–4 hours for a standard setup.

 The practical implication: start where the value is now, not where you might be in three years.
-MailerLite at 500 subscribers costs $9/month.
-ConvertKit at 500 subscribers costs $25/month.
-If you’re not actively using the ConvertKit-specific features (Commerce, Creator Network), you’re paying $192/year for brand perception.
+MailerLite at 1,000 subscribers costs $15/month.
+ConvertKit Creator at 1,000 subscribers costs $39/month.
+If you’re not actively using Commerce or the Creator Network, you’re paying $288/year for a platform premium you’re not extracting.

 Our Pick

 Starting out, primary goal is list-building and newsletters: MailerLite.
-The free tier is genuinely useful, the paid tiers are priced fairly, and the feature set covers everything most creators need.
+The free tier is functional (within the 500-subscriber limit), the paid tiers are priced fairly, and the feature set covers everything most creators need before they’re selling products.

 Actively selling digital products or courses: ConvertKit.
 The native commerce layer and creator ecosystem are worth the price premium if you’re using them.